elaine-ho/Forever_Machine_Learning/docs/final.md

 **Batch Size**

 One of the hyperparameters of our model is batch size.
-To find the batch size that produced the best results, we tried training the model on batch sizes 5, 10, 20, and 40 and looked at the means of color distance of their test results.
-We found that batch size 5 produced the lowest mean color distance of 9 and decided to use that value.
+To find the batch size that produced the best results, we tried training the model on batch sizes 5, 10, 20, and 40 and looked at the means of color distance, as well as MSE, PSNR, and SSIM of their test results.
+We found that batch size 5 was able to minimize color distance and MSE while maximizing PSNR and SSIM; we decided to use that value.

 Learning Rate | Sample Prediction | Data
 --------------|-------------------|-------------------